Keerthishan-Keerthi/diabetes-prediction-ICT1920062/README.md

       - matplotlib
       - keras
       - tf-keras
-    Anaconda navigator with Jupyter Notebook was used for the development and testing purposes of this model.

 2. **How to run the mode**:

   2.1.
 Create the environment according to the requirements.txt file.
   2.2.
 Run Jupyter notebook in that environment.
   2.3.
 Create a directory and copy the given dataset.